Banking-Analytics-Lab/CreditLimitAdjustmentRL/README.md

 # Credit Limit Adjustment using Reinforcement Learning

 <p align = "justify">
 This repository contains the formulation and results of the research project conducted in 2021-2022 with Rappi Company information; this work was done as the first project by Ph.D. candidate Ms. Sherly Alfonso-Sanchez, under the supervision of Dr. Cristián Bravo Roman and Dr. Kristina Sendova, and with colaboration of Dr. Alejandro Correa Bahnsen and MSc.
 Jesus Solano.
-The work has been published at [EJOR](https://www.sciencedirect.com/science/article/pii/S037722172300975X) .
+The work has been published at <a href=https://www.sciencedirect.com/science/article/pii/S037722172300975X>EJOR</a> .
 Please cite this work as follows:

   Alfonso-Sánchez, S., Solano, J., Correa-Bahnsen, A., Sendova, K. P., & Bravo, C. (2024).
 Optimizing credit limit adjustments under adversarial goals using reinforcement learning. *European Journal of Operational Research*, 315(2), 802-817.
 </p>